 We’re taking a range of measures to deal with waste crime, including:

-- working with the Sentencing Council on sentencing guidelines for waste crimes
+- working with the Sentencing Council on a new sentencing guideline (see ‘Environmental Offences - Definitive Guideline’) for waste crimes which took effect from 1 July 2014

 - reviewing when the Environment Agency can refuse registration of a waste carrier or revoke the registration of an existing carrier